yagutaro/dsc-inferential-statistics-section-intro-hbs-ds-060120/README.md

 ### The T-Distribution

-Finally, we'll end this section by learning about how we can use the **_T-Distribution_** for dealing samples that are smaller, and that have an unknown standard deviation.
+Finally, we'll end this section by learning about how we can use the **_T-Distribution_** for dealing with samples that are smaller, and that have an unknown standard deviation.
 We'll explore how the T-Distribution works, learn about _Degrees of Freedom_, and then see how we can calculate confidence intervals using our newfound knowledge of the T-Distribution.

 ## Summary